-“Course Jukebox (CJ)” is a system where the University of Tsukuba and Campus-in-Campus (CiC) partner universities provide and share lessons and courses.
+“Course Jukebox (CJ)” is a system where the University of Tsukuba and Campus-in-Campus (CiC) partner universities provide and share courses.

 Campus-in-Campus (CiC) Initiative

 Course Jukebox is part of a bigger University of Tsukuba’s project, named the Top Global University Project and the Campus-in-Campus (CiC) Initiative.
 UT is one of the thirteen universities (out of 104 universities that had applied) that was awarded a ten-year multimillion dollar funding from the Japanese Ministry of Education, Culture, Sports, Science and Technology of Japan’s project in 2014.
 UT launched the CiC Initiative with a goal to create a “transborder” research and education environment by overcoming disciplinary, institutional, and national barriers.
 Based on the CiC concept, UT and its partners share campuses, educational and research resources with the purpose to foster a transborder environment where students, faculty members and administrative staff can communicate and cooperate smoothly, surpassing institutional barriers.
 We establish our virtual “campus” in partner universities’ physical campuses and have our partners establish theirs in our campus to facilitate smooth mobility among the partners.
 UT aims at establishing partnerships based on the CiC Initiative with at least 13 universities worldwide by the end of AY 2023.